Massillon Tigers: Origins

 The Massillon area had fielded several amateur football teams featuring only local players since the early 1890s.
 However while some had performed well, the others were more likely to be defeated when they played their cross-county arch-rival, Canton.
 Therefore, a group of 35 area businessmen met on September 3, 1903 at the Hotel Sailor in Massillon to form the area's first professional football team.
 Jack Goodrich, who expected to play halfback for the new team, was named manager.
 Meanwhile, Ed J. Stewart, a young and ambitious editor of the city newspaper The Evening Independent, was named as the team's first coach.
 Stewart had playing experience while attending Western Reserve College and Mount Union College.
 Apart from being the team's coach, he later appointed himself as the team's quarterback.

 Name origin

 J.J.
 Wise, who was the Massillon Clerk of City Council, led a committee to secure the necessary funds for a new football and jerseys that were nearly the same color.
-The local venders only had a sufficient quantity of one jersey style to outfit an entire team.
+The local vendors only had a sufficient quantity of one jersey style to outfit an entire team.
 Those jerseys imitated the orange and black striped attire of the Princeton Tigers, so the new Massillon team was christened the "Tigers."